 Interested faculty members are encouraged to complete an interest form.
 In order to retain affiliate status, faculty members complete a brief annual activities report and re-commitment to the partnership values including service with humility, resiliency and the capacity to self-correct, integrity in relationships, engagement with Ministries of Health (or their equivalent) and accountability to the health of the population.

-For more information, please contact Megan Miller, associate director of the IU Center for Global Health at (317) 278-6882 or email@example.com.
+For more information, please contact Adrian Gardner, director of the IU Center for Global Health at (317) 278-6882 or email@example.com.